aoijs/website/src/content/docs/functions/userNickname.md

 ## Example(s)

-This will return your nickname, if you have none then it'll return your Discord username:
+This will return your nickname, if you have none, it'll return your Discord username:

 ```javascript
 client.command({